MangoCannon/Final/MarkdownFeatures.md

 While there are other featueres that can be added to differnt markdown services this will only cover the basics that are commonly offered on all markdown services.

 Headings
-Bolding
+> Headings are used for titles of pages or tiles of a differnt section, there are diffent levels of heading that can be used within a page.
+The # denotes a heading, adding more than one # can be used to get differnt levels of heading with one # being the largest.

 Italics

 Lists

 Block Quotes

 Code Blocks

 Image Linking

 Dividing Lines

-These are most of the basic features offered on markdown pages
+These are most of the basic features offered on markdown pages, hyperlinks are also possible but will be covered in the next section.